Hot Springs National Park – Camping, Hiking, and Scenic Drives

 Dining and Entertainment

 Hot Springs National Park is quite large – 5500 acres – and almost completely surrounded by the city of Hot Springs.
 The centerpiece of the park – Bathhouse Row – stretches along the south side of Central Avenue.
 Across the street from Bathhouse Row, on the north side, is the center of the dining and entertainment district of downtown Hot Springs.
-Down the street a little west of Bathhouse Row is one of favorite Hot Springs restaurants and pubs.
+Down the street a little west of Bathhouse Row is one of our favorite Hot Springs restaurants and pubs.
 Formerly known as the Brau Haus which closed sometime in 2013, it has been re-opened at the same location as Steinhaus Keller.
 It is located in the lower level of a three or four story atrium in an area called Spencer’s Corner.
 Being below street level, it is not easily seen from the sidewalk.
 Above Steinhaus Keller and more prominently signed and easily noticed is Brick House Grill, known locally as offering the best burgers in town.
 Next time we are in town we’ll have to try them out.

 We like them for their experienced installation and service of furnaces, heat pumps, and air conditioners.